HMS Bellerophon (1786)

 Bellerophon returned to European waters with the resumption of the wars with France, joining a fleet under Vice-Admiral Cuthbert Collingwood blockading Cádiz.
 The reinforced fleet, by then commanded by Horatio Nelson, engaged the combined Franco-Spanish fleet when it emerged from port.
 At the Battle of Trafalgar on 21 October Bellerophon fought a bitter engagement against Spanish and French ships, sustaining heavy casualties including the death of her captain, John Cooke.
 Following the battle, she escorted Nelson's body back to England.
-After repairs, Bellerophon was employed blockading the enemy fleets in the Channel and the North Sea.
-She plied the waters of the Baltic Sea in 1809, making attacks on Russian shipping, and by 1810 was off the French coast again, blockading their ports.
+After repairs, Bellerophon was employed blockading the enemy fleets in the English Channel and North Sea.

+Bellerophon was sent to the Baltic Sea in 1809, making attacks on Russian ships, and by 1810 was off the French coast again, blockading their ports.
 She went out to North America as a convoy escort between 1813 and 1814, and in 1815 was assigned to blockade the French Atlantic port of Rochefort.
 In July 1815, defeated at Waterloo and finding escape to North America barred by the blockading Bellerophon, Napoleon came aboard "the ship that had dogged his steps for twenty years" (according to maritime historian David Cordingly) to finally surrender to the British.
 It was Bellerophons last seagoing service.
 She was paid off and converted to a prison ship in 1815, and was renamed Captivity in 1824 to free the name for another ship.
 Moved to Plymouth in 1826, she continued in service until 1834, when the last convicts left.
 The Admiralty ordered her to be sold in 1836; she was subsequently broken up for scrap.
 Bellerophons long and distinguished career has been recorded in literature and folk songs.